JPro-one/JPro-Documentation/README.md

 which case you ensure, that the JPro Server never needs to manage parallel sessions running inside the same JVM.
 In this case, you have fewer [rules to take into account](#jpro-checklist) when adapting existing desktop apps to JPro.
-You set this with the property
+You set this with the property `one.jpro.loadbalancer.sessionsPerServer = 1` inside the file named `application.properties`.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`one.jpro.loadbalancer.sessionsPerServer = 1`

-inside the file named `application.properties`.

 #### Configure external servers

 When configuring the `external servers` setup, ensure to set the `one.jpro.loadbalancer.localServerCount` property to 0.
 To define additional external servers, utilize the prefix `one.jpro.loadbalancer.externalServer` followed by an index starting from 1.
 This allows you to add as many external servers as required.
 There is no need to configure other non required properties, as the JPro Loadbalancer will automatically load the default values.

 Use the following configuration as an example: